-As of January 1, 2021, the contribution rates for pension, health, unemployment and long-term care insurance already add up to 39.95%.
+As of January 1, 2021, the contribution rates for pension, health, unemployment and long-term care insurance already added up to 39.95%.
 They were thus just below the 40% mark.
 Compared with the previous year, the contribution burden increased by 0.2 percentage points because the average additional contribution rate for statutory health insurance rose by the same amount.

-The total social security contribution must not be allowed to rise above 40% in the future, because with every increase the factor labour becomes more and more expensive for the companies.
-Every additional contribution rate point therefore costs jobs, as the
+The overall social security contribution must not be allowed to rise above 40% in the future either, as each increase makes labor an increasingly expensive factor for companies.
+Every additional contribution rate point therefore costs jobs, as

-The Federal Government regularly asserts that it wants to strengthen and expand the competitiveness of the German economy.
-However, there are no measures to stabilise the future burden of social security contributions on labour.
+The German government regularly asserts that it wants to strengthen and expand the competitiveness of the German economy.
+However, there are no measures to stabilize the future burden of social security contributions on labor.

 The BDA therefore advocates - in its policy positions, statements and publications - concentrating the benefits of all branches of social insurance on a basic level of security and having individuals finance the entitlements above and beyond this themselves.
-This is possible without impairing social security and without financially overburdening those concerned, especially as falling compulsory contributions also create additional room for manoeuvre.
+This is possible without compromising social security and without financially overburdening those affected, especially since falling compulsory contributions also create additional room for maneuver.

 The relationship between solidarity and subsidiarity must be brought back into proportion.
-The community of solidarity should only step in where individuals cannot help themselves by their own efforts.
-A stronger emphasis on the principle of subsidiarity not only creates more fairness in performance, but also keeps the welfare state financially viable in the long term.
+The community of solidarity should only step in where individuals cannot help themselves through their own efforts.
+Greater emphasis on the principle of subsidiarity not only creates greater fairness in terms of benefits, but also keeps the welfare state financially viable in the long term.

 Social benefits rise faster than economic strength

-Funds totalling €1,099.7 billion were raised to finance current and future social benefits in 2019, i.e. before the Corona crisis, 3.7% more than in 2018.
-In relation to GDP, which rose by 2.7% in the year under review, this results in a significant increase of 0.5 percentage points in the social benefits ratio, which now stands at 30.3% of GDP.
+Funds totaling €1,099.7 billion were raised to finance current and future social benefits in 2019, i.e. before the Corona crisis, 3.7% more than in 2018.
+In relation to gross domestic product, which rose by 2.7% in the reporting year, this results in a significant increase in the social benefit ratio of 0.5 percentage points to now 30.3% of gross domestic product.

-This development is particularly worrying because the figures for the social budget do not even include the Corona crisis, which will lead to a further divergence between social spending and economic strength.
-On the contrary, the welfare state had already grown disproportionately before the current crisis - and this despite a long upswing and record employment.
+This development is particularly alarming because the social budget figures do not even include the Corona crisis, which will lead to a further divergence between social spending and economic strength.
+On the contrary, the welfare state had already grown disproportionately even before the current crisis - and this despite a long upswing and record employment.
 It is all the more important now that solidarity and subsidiarity - with a view to a sustainable and generation-appropriate policy - be brought back into an appropriate balance.